cnohall/PHP_SQL_messaging_app/README.md

 The databasename should be "mysql".

-It should contain 2 tables: "accounts" and "messages"
+It should contain 2 tables: 'accounts' and 'messages'

-SQL for first table:
+SQL to create the 'accounts' table:
 ```SQL
 CREATE TABLE accounts (
     id int NOT NULL AUTO_INCREMENT,